 Bo: It is sad, man.

-Jerrod: I know we both share the love of a Phantom Thread, we should probably talk about Phantom Thread.
+Jerrod: It’s very sad.
+I know we both shared a love of Phantom Thread, we should probably talk about Phantom Thread.

 Bo: Oh my God, I get nervous talking about stuff like that.

 Bo: I don't know, I'm just saying because I feel, I think we both feel, well, I don't know.
 You're a deeply put together, confident person.

 Bo: I'll talk about Phantom Thread—I can talk about it as just a viewer and everything.
 I feel so new to the world of film and still feel I'm really violently figuring it out.